 Our trustees ensure the money we receive is used in the way our donors intended, while developing strategies for investing funds in line with the priorities of the Trust and local health organisations.

 David Crundwell Chair

 David Crundwell is the SVP, Global Head of Corporate Affairs for Thomson Reuters.
 He began his career in stockbroking, specialising in the oil and mining sector, before leaving to concentrate on journalism — rising to assignment editor at Reuters.
-Moving into corporate affairs he worked for ten years with General Motors, followed by spells at organisations including Allen & Overy and ITN — building experience across the full range of marketing communications functions.
+Moving into corporate affairs, he worked for 10 years with General Motors, followed by spells at organisations including Allen & Overy and ITN.
 A spell in private equity working on international media deals led to an interest in returning to corporate life, joining Thomson Reuters in 2011.
-David is also vice-chairman of the UK government's expert advisory group on HIV/AIDs and a member of the Joint Royal Colleges training board specialist committee on GUM.
+David also sits on the board of FinTech in NYC, the advisory board of a RegTech in London and is a member of the Joint Royal Colleges training board specialist committee on GUM.